DCgov/open-source-guidelines/getting_started.md

 Individuals other than DC Government staff and contractors may be added as 'outside collaborators' to individual repositories on a case-by-case basis and with confirmation from [opensource@dc.gov](mailto:opensource@dc.gov)

-For more information on permissions management, see [the policy](/policy.html). lto:opensource@dc.gov)

-For more information on permissions management, see [the policy](/policy.html).
+For more information on permissions management, see [the policy](open-source-guidelines/policy.html).